NFIBrokerage/spear/README.md

-That project looks good but it depends on [`:gun`](https://github.com/ninenines/gun) which doesn't play nice with other dependencies.
+That project looks good but it depends on [`:gun`](https://github.com/ninenines/gun) which doesn't play nice with other dependencies[^1].
 It also provides a server and client implementation in one library.
 This library only needs a client.

 **Does TLS work?**